 Presenters

-These presenters are tentatively scheduled to talk during First Light Telescope Conference.
+These presenters are scheduled to talk during First Light Telescope Conference.
 Know someone who would be a great fit?
 How about you?

 We are actively seeking solar astronomers who have built or modified telescopes.
 Spectroheliographs and PST mods are of high interest, but anything novel too.
 Contact Us.